 The Science behind Moon phases and the Menstrual Cycle

 But it doesn’t stop there, a recent small study done 2013 found there to be no correlation between a woman’s menstrual cycle and the moon’s cycle, and kind of debunking this myth.
-But there’s a few things to have in mind:
+But there are a few things to have in mind:

-- Nowadays we have too much distracted light.
+- Nowadays we have too much distracting light.

 - We’re a stressed species, which we know have a great effect on our hormones.

 - We consume birth control which screws with our hormones.

 - Majority of people don’t seem to be as or at all in tune with their bodies or our earth as we were back then, to be frank.

 Sometimes comparing answers from studies from then and now isn’t as evident as we like to think.